DrVoyageur - Budget Travel Tips Home Page

 Understanding the good and bad of travelling by

-Travelling by Greyhound in Canada and the United States can be a great way to experience these countries, but you should know what you are getting into, especially in the U.S.
+Travelling by bus in Canada and the United States can be a great way to experience these countries, but you should know what you are getting into, especially in the U.S., when you take long trips by Greyhound.

-This information will help you decide if Greyhound is for you.
+This information will help you decide if long-distance bus travel is for you.

 Advantages of travelling by bus